jeenicj97/90DaysOfDevOps/2026/day-31/day-31-dockerfile.md

    > Note: `ENTRYPOINT` is always executed, and arguments you pass are appended to it.

 5. Write in your notes: When would you use CMD vs ENTRYPOINT?
+   * CMD

+      > Use when you want a default command that users can override

+      > Ex: CMD `["npm", "start"]` but allow users to run something else if they choose

+   * ENTRYPOINT

+     > Use when you want the container to behave like a specific executable

+     > Ex: `ENTRYPOINT ["python3"]` so the running container feels like running Python, and arguments are passed directly.

+   * Example: Often you’ll see both-Combined Usage
+      ```
+      ENTRYPOINT ["python3"]
+      CMD ["app.py"]
+      ```

+       > `Default runs `python3 app.py`, but you can override CMD to run another script while keeping Python as the entrypoint.`
 ---

 ### Task 4: Build a Simple Web App Image